17 Beautiful Picnic Spots in the Blue Mountains

 Two tables under a rock overhand make this a lovely cool summer picnic spot.

 I am not sure when the tables appeared, but the cave was a shelter for local Aboriginal people for at least 12,000 years.
+The waterfall, pretty and secluded midweek, is one of our favourite spots in the mountains.

-• Public transport rating: No – You will need to walk about there is a HOHO stop nearby.
+• Public transport rating: No. You will need to walk about.
+There is a HOHO stop nearby.

 • Wheel Friendly: No